World Without End (film)

-World Without End (also known as Flight to the Future) is a 1956 science fiction film directed by Edward Bernds and starring Hugh Marlowe and Nancy Gates.
+World Without End (also known as Flight to the Future) is a 1956 American science fiction film directed by Edward Bernds and starring Hugh Marlowe and Nancy Gates.
 It was made in CinemaScope and Technicolor by Allied Artists and produced by Richard Heermance.

 World Without End features an early screen role for Australian-born Rod Taylor.
 The film was distributed on a double feature with the Lon Chaney Jr. film Indestructible Man.